 This manual is a guide for students who are planning or pursuing their graduate studies in Engineering Mechanics at Virginia Tech.
 This guide is intended to supplement, not to replace, the Graduate Catalog published by the Graduate School of Virginia Tech.

 All references to credit hours in this manual are based on the semester system.

 II.
+General Information

-General Information Administratively, the Engineering Mechanics Graduate Program (hereafter the "EM Program") is contained within the Department of Biomedical Engineering and Mechanics (BEAM) at Virginia Tech.
-Prior to 2014, the EM Program was administered by the Department of Engineering Science and Mechanics (ESM), and Virginia Tech offers an undergraduate minor in ESM.
-Informally, the graduate degrees and program are sometimes referred to as ESM, and all courses offered directly by the EM Program are labeled as "ESM XXXX".
-Academically, the EM Program involves faculty from multiple departments across different colleges at Virginia Tech, and a number of the ESM graduate courses are cross-listed with other graduate programs, making the Program a EMinterdisciplinary collection of students and faculty.
-Regardless of an advising faculty member's primary academic department, all graduate degrees earned by students in the EM are designated Program as Degrees Engineering Mechanics; see the example diploma to the right.
+Administratively, the Engineering Mechanics Graduate Program (hereafter the "EM Program") is contained within the Department of Biomedical Engineering and Mechanics (BEAM) at Virginia Tech.
+BEAM also offers an undergraduate minor in Engineering Science and Mechanics (ESM), and the graduate degrees and program may also be referred to as ESM.
+All courses offered directly by BEAM for the EM Program are labeled as "ESM XXXX".
+Academically, the EM Program involves faculty from multiple departments across different colleges at Virginia Tech, and a number of the ESM graduate courses are cross-listed with other graduate programs, making the EM Program a highly interdisciplinary collection of students and faculty.
+Regardless of an advising faculty member's primary academic department, all graduate degrees earned by students in the EM Program are designated as Degrees in Engineering Mechanics; see the example diploma to the right.
 The cover pages of theses and dissertations must state that the degree is in Engineering Mechanics.